 So, the greater the surface area of the coffee (the finer the grind), the more delicious flavors we can extract from the coffee in that time.
 All espresso machines will require slightly different grinds for espresso because they will have somewhat different pressures.

 However, you are looking for a grind which like the coarseness of table salt.
-If you grind too fine, more like a powder, the espresso will run out too slowly or not at all because the water cannot get through it.
+If you use an extra fine grind, more like a powder, the espresso will run out too slowly and will cause over-extraction.

 Similarly, if you grind too coarsely, the water will run straight through the coffee too quickly, and you get little flavor from it (and probably no crema).
 Getting the grind right for espresso usually takes a couple of tries, so if your espresso doesn’t turn out perfectly the first time, adjust the grind finer to make the espresso run slower, or coarser to make the espresso run faster.